csound-flossmanual/csound-floss/book/03-f-live-events.md

 QuteCsound\'s example menu.

-An extended example for calculating score events at i-time can be found in the [Re-Generation of Stockhausen\'s \"Studie II\"](http://www.joachimheintz.de/soft/popsoft.html) by Joachim Heintz (also included in the QuteCsound Examples menu).
+An extended example for calculating score events at i-time can be found in the [Re-Generation of Stockhausen\'s \"StudieII\"](http://www.joachimheintz.de/soft/popsoft.html) by Joachim Heintz (also included in the QuteCsound Examples menu).

 ### Related Opcodes